Skip to content

 Language(s): English

 Kelly Lennon-Martucci, director of School-Based Mental Health Services at Henry Street Settlement since 2012, oversees mental health clinics in nine public schools.
 After graduating from the University of Vermont with a bachelor’s degree in social work, Kelly worked in the foster care field, providing home-based crisis intervention and behavioral support to foster families.
 Upon earning a master’s degree of social work from Columbia University, she became a psychiatric social worker at a New York City hospital, where she worked in the psychiatric emergency department and the child and adolescent outpatient clinic.
 Additionally, she developed the hospital’s first school-based mental health clinic.
 In 2014 Kelly received the Emerging Leader Award from the National Association for Social Workers in NYC, and in 2016 received the “40 under 40” New York Non-Profit Rising Star Award from New York Nonprofit Media.
 Kelly’s passion is program development and clinical work, guided by social justice.
-She is SIFI certified and has received post-master’s certificates in clinical supervision, adolescent psychotherapy, and trauma-focused cognitive behavioral therapy (TF-CBT).
+She is SIFI certified and has received post-master’s certificates in clinical supervision, adolescent psychotherapy, DBT in schools, and trauma-focused cognitive behavioral therapy (TF-CBT).
 Kelly is a registered yoga teacher, has a private practice in NYC, and is an adjunct professor in field advisement and teaches SIFI at the Hunter Silberman School of Social Work.

-Jaclyn Vasaturo, LMSW (she/her)
+Jaclyn Vasaturo, LCSW (she/her)

 Therapist, Internship Coordinator and Supervisor